A bold thesis arguing that fascism is not the main enemy today - but a new and dangerous alliance of the right.

 In The New Authoritarians, David Renton approaches the problem from a new perspective.
 He identifies an emergent and deeply troubling form of right-wing radicalism, at once more moderate than classical fascism in its political strategy, yet indulgent of the racism of its most extreme components.
 In country after country, under the clouds of economic austerity and post-9/11 Islamophobia, the right is converging and strengthening.
 To understand why is the first step to stopping them.

 David Renton is a barrister, historian and anti-fascist activist.
-His previous books for Pluto include Fascism: Theory and Practice (1999).
+His previous books include The New Authoritarians: Convergence on the Right (Pluto, 2019).

 'A essential intervention that helps us understand the political shifts taking place on the right, and points a way for the left to halt an unfolding disaster' - Dan Trilling, author of 'Bloody Nasty People: The Rise of Britain's Far Right'